 Stock / Wine

-The liquid you add to the stew can be a mix stocks, broths , wine and water.
+The liquid you add to the stew can be a mix stocks, broths, wine, and water.
 Use the ones you like.
-Personally I use a mix of chicken and vegetable stock in the stew and wine to pass time when waiting for it to finish cooking.
+Personally, I would use a mix of chicken and vegetable stock in the stew and wine to pass time when waiting for it to finish cooking.

 This is like aged wine, tastes better as it matures.
-This stew does not spoil easily and stays fresh, and tastes better, after a day or so.
+This stew does not spoil easily and stays fresh, and even tastes better after a day or so.
 In colder climates you could store it in the pantry and reheat as needed for a couple of days.
-I am not recommending that you do it though, unless it is 40°F in the house , don’t get me in trouble with the Food Police please !!!
+I am not recommending that you do it though, unless it is 40°F in the house, don’t get me in trouble with the Food Police please !!!

 The stew is typically served with rye bread or potatoes.
-I didn’t have rye bread and am not a big fan of potatoes either – but I would love to have it in a sour dough bread bowl or just serve it with some crusty bread.
-This being the season I would love to have some mulled wine or even my home made spiced wine with it.
+I didn’t have rye bread and am not a big fan of potatoes either – but I would love to have it in a sourdough bread bowl or just with some crusty bread.
+This being the season, I would love to have some mulled wine or even my home made spiced wine with it.

-There are only two secrets to making tasty Bigos – taste ,taste and taste and sauerkraut !
+There are 4 secrets to making tasty Bigos – taste ,taste, taste, and sauerkraut!
+So don’t forget to taste and adjust the ingredients.

-Here is the recipe for one pot bigos – with instructions for stove top cooking and Instant pot ot other pressure cookers.
+Here is the recipe for one pot bigos – with instructions for stove top cooking and Instant pot or other pressure cookers.

 - 1 lb Pork / Beef Notes